 Chase Private Client Fees

-One of the major perks of the program is that you can avoid paying all sorts of different types of fees.
+One of the major perks of the program is that you can avoid paying all sorts of fees.
 Many of these benefits are great for travelers who frequently rack up those pesky ATM fees and/or wiring fees when spending time abroad.

 No ATM fees